Personal Injury FAQ’s

 Although a default oftentimes makes it easier to get a big verdict from a jury, it can make it harder to collect on that verdict.
 After all, many insurance policies include exclusions for default judgments (meaning they refuse to pay out on default judgments), so, if you get one, you may be stuck trying to collect from the defendant’s personal assets – rather than from the insurance company itself.

-The use of default judgments is governed by Florida Rule of Civil Procedure 1.500, which can be found here:
+The use of default judgments is governed by Florida Rule of Civil Procedure 1.500.What is a class action lawsuit?
+Is my case/claim/lawsuit part of a class action?

 A “class action” lawsuit is one in which multiple plaintiffs (i.e., injured, harmed or wronged people) pursue their cases together as part of a “class.”
 Class membership must be approved or certified by a judge/court.
 Otherwise, the members of the class will all have to pursue their cases individually.

-The use of class actions in the State of Florida is governed by Florida Rule of Civil Procedure 1.220, which can be found here:
+The use of class actions in the State of Florida is governed by Florida Rule of Civil Procedure 1.220.

 In order to determine if your case is or should be part of a class action, it is best to consult with an attorney such as Mr. Quackenbush.Do I need an attorney in order to pursue my case/make a personal injury claim/file a lawsuit?